 The Arboricultural Method Statement, or ‘AMS’ report, follows on from the BS5837 tree survey and the AIA report.
-It details how the proposed construction works can be carried out within a tree’s root protection areas or crown spreads of retained trees with minimal impact on the trees.
+It proposes measures to mitigate for certain conflicts between trees and the development, including:

 Tree Protection Plan (TPP)

 The Tree Protection Plan shows the recommended placement of tree protection barriers and the location and type of ground protection required to minimise tree damage.
-The TPP report may also include details of service runs, working space, ground level changes, site access and storage, landscaping areas and special construction techniques.
+The ‘TPP’ may also include details of service runs, working space, ground level changes, site access and storage, landscaping areas and special construction techniques.